-A new solution category has emerged that addresses today’s market realities and can help service providers facing this evolution conundrum: the cloud voice platform (CVP).
-CVPs let service providers launch or evolve voice services, quickly and cost-effectively, while maintaining strict control over branding, pricing, and customer service.
-CVPs provide a clear business case for voice by eliminating complex infrastructure and align investments with revenues with a future-proof, always-evolving solution.
-A CVP enables CSPs to customize and build on an already scalable, fully virtualized infrastructure and leverage flexible tools and APIs in place to make phone services a margin-rich growth engine.
+A new solution category has emerged that addresses today’s market realities and can help service providers facing this evolution conundrum: the cloud communications platform (CCP).
+CCPs let service providers launch or evolve voice services, quickly and cost-effectively, while maintaining strict control over branding, pricing, and customer service.
+CCPs provide a clear business case for voice by eliminating complex infrastructure and align investments with revenues with a future-proof, always-evolving solution.
+A CCP enables CSPs to customize and build on an already scalable, fully virtualized infrastructure, and leverage flexible tools and APIs in place to make phone services a margin-rich growth engine.

-Using a cloud voice platform, service providers can leverage virtualized software and cloud elasticity, without the significant capital investment and organizational distraction of building the next network.
-A CVP provides integrated Web-based management portals and Web services APIs that simplify automation and enable rapid integration with back-office systems so service providers can maintain control over billing, provisioning and customer service.
+Using a cloud-based platform (versus software to build your own cloud), service providers can leverage virtualized software and cloud elasticity, without the significant capital investment and organizational distraction of building the next network.
+With integrated Web-based management portals and Web services APIs, a CCP simplifies operations and enables rapid integration with back-office systems so service providers can maintain control over billing, provisioning, and customer service.

 By cloud sourcing next-generation voice services, service providers can get clear answers to the questions raised by vendor M&A:

-- Pay-as-you-grow SaaS financial models eliminate upfront commitments and tightly align costs with revenues
+- Costs decrease: pay-as-you-grow SaaS financial models eliminate upfront commitments and tightly align costs with revenues, while also lowering OPEX

 - APIs and programmability means a diverse and open ecosystem

-- The cloud voice platform is purpose built for service providers, not a repurposed and white labeled retail solution
+- True partner: the cloud communications platform is purpose-built for service providers, not a repurposed and white labeled retail solution

 In fact, a Heavy Reading survey of CSPs found that adoption of a cloud voice platform, ranks among the top three priorities for voice platform evolution and 77% of CSP respondents will consider a cloud voice platform as a solution within the next three years.

-The changing vendor landscape along with the emergence of the cloud voice platform solution may just accelerate the CSP transition to the cloud.
-Read more about CVPs in our white paper Service Provider VoIP: Next-Gen is the Cloud.
+The changing vendor landscape along with the emergence of the new SaaS platform solutions may just accelerate the CSP transition to the cloud.
+Read more about this new approach to service provider cloud communications in our white paper Service Provider VoIP: Next-Gen is the Cloud.